top of page

 1. Intrigue & Initial Attraction

 They notice each other.
 Maybe it’s a spark of curiosity.
+Maybe it's a physical attraction.
 Maybe it’s outright annoyance.
-Either way, they leave an impression—something makes them impossible to ignore.
+Either way, they leave an impression.
+Something makes them impossible to ignore.

 2. Growing Curiosity